matthewfeickert/draft-scipy-2024-proceedings-submission/paper/uncovering-higgs.md

 Additionally, we should talk about the backgrounds, which in this case originate from the simultaneous production of two Z boson that each one decays to a pair of same-flavour opposite-sign leptons.
 Additionally, backgrounds could be induced by jets faking leptons, thus processes as Z+jets or $t\bar{t}$ production can contribute as well._

+The most famous and revolutionary discovery in particle physics this century is the discovery of the Higgs boson &mdash; the particle corresponding to the quantum field that gives mass to fundamental particles through the Brout-Englert-Higgs mechanism &mdash; by the ATLAS and CMS experimental collaborations in 2012. [@HIGG-2012-27;@CMS-HIG-12-028]
+This discovery work was done using large amounts of customized `C++` software, but in the following decade the state of the PyHEP community has advanced enough that the workflow can now be done using Python tooling.

 ### Loading data

 _`uproot` and `awkward` usage to load particle physics data into jagged arrays_